Eight Reasons You’re Still Not Making Money

 Did you get one of those calls?
 If not, your gift basket business isn’t on anyone’s radar, and that’s a shame.

-After all of the studio setup, product selections, and video watching, you’re still not the front runner who’s called for the sale.
+After all of the studio setup, product selections, and getting money to begin this creative business, you’re still not the front runner who’s called for the sale.

 The money, as well as the opportunity for additional sales and referrals, don’t belong to you.